Frequently Asked Questions About Colorectal Cancer Screening

 - Personal history of colorectal cancer: A person who has already had colorectal cancer is at an increased risk of developing colorectal cancer a second time.

-- Ulcerative colitis or Crohn colitis: People who have ulcerative colitis or Crohn colitis may be more likely to develop colorectal cancer than people who do not have these conditions.
+- Inflammatory bowel disease, ulcerative colitis or Crohn's colitis: People who have ulcerative colitis or Crohn's colitis may be more likely to develop colorectal cancer than people who do not have these conditions.

 - Familial adenomatous polyposis (FAP): FAP is a rare, inherited condition.
 Because individuals with this condition are extremely likely to develop colorectal cancer, they are often treated with surgery to remove the colon and rectum in an operation called a colectomy.

-Talk with your practitioner if you have any of the above factors that put you at high-risk for developing colorectal cancer.
-You may need to be screened before the recommended 50 years of age.
+Talk with your provider if you have any of the above factors that put you at risk for developing colorectal cancer.
+You may need to be screened before the recommended age of 50.